Risk and Insurance Management Society, Inc.

 Eligibility

-To earn the CRM designation, candidates must complete the three foundational courses and pass standardized virtual exams for each course (standardized exams are in addition to any exams administered by the university or institution as part of their course curriculum).
-The exams evaluate level of knowledge based on the content covered in the required textbooks.
-The three standardized CRM exams administered separately by GRMI verify that CRM candidates possess a consistent level of knowledge.
+To earn the CRM designation, candidates must successfully complete the three foundational courses and pass RIMS' standardized virtual exams for each course.
+These exams, which are separate from any institution-specific exams, assess the candidate's knowledge based on the content in the required textbooks.
+The three standardized exams administered by RIMS ensure that all CRM candidates meet a consistent level of knowledge across the program.

 Each of the 100-minute CRM standardized virtual exams include multiple choice questions, and 70% is considered a passing score.
 Once the student completes the exam, a pass/fail message will appear.